Arashk-A/EncryptedStorage/README.md

 ## License

 This library is available under the MIT license.
-See the MIT-License file for more details.
+See the LICENSE file for more details.

 ---